jfhacks/jellyfin-imgproxy/README.md

 ## Why

 - Fast compared to Jellyfin
-- Options like formats
+- Options like JLX, AVIF and WEBP
 - nginx cache base on age or other rules (Jellyfin supports only all or nothing)
 - Smaller image sizes, controllable quality (hardcoded in most clients)
 - Secure - Jellyfin has no limits in place
     - Max size
-    - force formats/ configure supported arguments
+    - force formats/configure supported arguments
+    - Raster SVG
-    - (Jellyfin `Images` endpoint is also unauthenticated available)
+    - (Jellyfin `Images` endpoint is also unauthenticated)
-- Every image that can;t be found for whatever reason will forward the request to Jellyfin to get normal behavior
+- Every image that can't be found for whatever reason will forward the request to Jellyfin to get normal behavior

 **Overall it feels much faster and slower clients will notice a boost in less resource usage**